Kadhimiya: Religious significance

 The Kāẓimayn ("Two who swallow their anger"), from whom the Mosque and area of Kadhimiyyah are named, are the Twelver Shia Imams Musa al-Kadhim and his grandson, Muhammad al-Jawad ibn Ali al-Ridha.
 The qubur (قُبُوْر, graves) of the Kāẓimayn, and the scholars Mufid and Nasir al-Din al-Tusi, are within the premises of the Mosque.
 The area that now constitutes Al-Kāẓimiyyah was originally the location of a graveyard reserved for members of the Quraysh.
 This land was set aside for this purpose by the Abbasid caliph Harun al-Rashid.
-In its early history, the town was an important center of Shia learning, perhaps the main center, but over time the town declined, and other cities rose to prominence.
+In its early history, the town was an important center of Shia learning, perhaps the main center, but over time, the town declined, and other cities rose to prominence.

-The location of the city has lent it to numerous plunders, that have resulted in damage to its shrines at different times in history.
-Among the most damage ever experienced by the town was after the Mongol Siege of Baghdad (1258) where the shrine of the Shia Imams was burnt down.
+The city's location has led to numerous plunderings, resulting in damage to its shrines at different times in history.
+Among the most damage ever experienced by the town was after the Mongol Siege of Baghdad (1258), where the shrine of the Shia Imams was burnt down.

-During the Government of Midhat Pasha in the Ottoman Empire, a tramway was built between Baghdad and Kadhiyma in order to transport the pilgrims who traveled to the Shia shrines.
-The tramway was in service until 1938 when bus services began to be established.
+During the Government of Midhat Pasha in the Ottoman Empire, a tramway was built between Baghdad and Kadhiyma to transport pilgrims to the Shia shrines.
+The tramway was in service until 1938, when bus service began operating.

 Later history

-Baha'u'llah lived in this section of Baghdad during His exile from Iran, famously dictating the Hidden Words on the banks of the Tigris river.
-This makes the city significant for Baháʼí Faith.
+Baha'u'llah lived in this section of Baghdad during His exile from Iran, famously dictating the Hidden Words on the banks of the Tigris River.
+This makes the city significant to the Baháʼí Faith.